goauthentik/authentik/website/docs/core/architecture.md

 #### Embedded outpost

-Similar to [other outposts](../outposts/index.mdx), this outposts allows using [Proxy providers](../providers/proxy/index.md) without deploying a separate outpost.
+Similar to [other outposts](../outposts/index.mdx), this outpost allows using [Proxy providers](../providers/proxy/index.md) without deploying a separate outpost.

 #### Persistence